leonma333/CampaignGenerator/README.md

 [Docker Hub](https://hub.docker.com/repository/docker/leonma333/campaign-generator)

-Go to your Firebase console and find the web config then run:
+Go to your Firebase console and find your web config then run:

 ``` Bash
 docker run \